DeboraOliver/Kaplan-Meier/README.md

 Overview
 --------

 A Kaplan-Meier analysis allows estimation of survival over time, even when patients drop out or are studied for different lengths of time.
-Thus, the goal is to estimate a population survival curve from a sample.
-The curve may be estimated simply by computing the fraction surviving at each time.
+The goal is to estimate a population survival curve by computing the fraction surviving at each time.

 ## 1. Requirements